xmouyang/Cosmo/README.md

 ```
 @inproceedings{ouyang2022cosmo,
   title={Cosmo: contrastive fusion learning with small data for multimodal human activity recognition},
-  author={Ouyang, Xiaomin and Shuai, Xian and Zhou, Jiayu and Ivy Wang Shi and Huang, Jianwei and Xing, Guoliang},
+  author={Ouyang, Xiaomin and Shuai, Xian and Zhou, Jiayu and Shi, Ivy Wang and Xie, Zhiyuan and Xing, Guoliang and Huang, Jianwei },
   booktitle={Proceedings of the 28th Annual International Conference On Mobile Computing And Networking},
   year={2022}
 }